Dry cold front Wednesday; dusting of snow Friday

-DENVER (KDVR) — We’re forecasting a dry cold front for this Wednesday.
-Temperatures will slide a few degrees into the mid to upper 40s.
-Skies will be partly to mostly cloudy.
+DENVER (KDVR) — The Pinpoint Weather Team is forecasting a dry cold front for this Wednesday.
+Temperatures will slide a few degrees into the mid to upper 40s and skies will be partly to mostly cloudy.

 Looking ahead, Thursday will be sunny and nearly 60 degrees.

-A minor cold front races through Friday afternoon and evening with a dusting of snow for Denver and the I-25 Corridor.
-1 to 2 inches in the foothills, mountains, and the Palmer Divide.
+A minor cold front races through Friday afternoon and evening with a dusting of snow for Denver and the Interstate 25 Corridor.
+One to 2 inches is expected to fall in the foothills, mountains, and the Palmer Divide.

 A drier and sunny weekend is on tap with degrees ranging in the 40s and 50s.